Tree-lattice zeta functions and class numbers: The zeta function as a determinant

 It remains to show that $\det(1-uT)$ is a rational function in $u$.
 For this we again look at one cusp only and again we assume it to be of period one.
 As in the proof of Theorem \ref{lem3.5} we see that $\det(1-uT)$ is the determinant of the matrix

 By starting the cusp section one step later, i.e., moving out on the cusp, we can assume that the vectors $\al$ and $\beta$ each have at most one non-zero entry.
-Then there exists a submatrix $A'$ of $A$ and a number $c\in\C$ such that the determinant above is equal to $\det(A)$ plus $cu^2\det(A')$ times the determinant of the infinite matrix
+Note that by Lemma \ref{lem3.2}, we are able to compute the determinant of $1-uT$ using row and column reduction as finite matrices.
+By first using column reduction on the column $f_0$ and then applying row reduction on the row $e_0$, there exists a sub-matrix $A'$ of $A$ and a number $c\in\C$ such that the determinant above is equal to $\det(A)$ plus $cu^2\det(A')$ times the determinant of the infinite matrix

 Let's call this latter determinant $D$.
 Using Laplace expansion along the first row we see that $D$ equals $a$ plus $(a+b)$ times the determinant of

 But this is $b$ times $D$, so we get $ D=a+(a+b)bD, $ or